solo-io/gloo/docs/content/guides/security/auth/jwt/claim_routing.md

 ---

 {{% notice note %}}
-The features used here were introduced with **Gloo Enterprise**, release 0.14.0.
+The features used here were introduced with **Gloo Edge Enterprise**, release 0.14.0.
 If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}

-In this guide, we will show how to configure Gloo to route requests to different services based on the claims contained in a JSON Web Token (JWT).
+In this guide, we will show how to configure Gloo Edge to route requests to different services based on the claims contained in a JSON Web Token (JWT).
 In our example scenario, Solo.io employees will be routed to the canary instance instance of a service, while all other authenticated parties will be routed to the primary version of the same service.